AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Chart

 AnyChart javascript charting library allows to display three types of series on a Polar chart: Line, Area and Marker.
-You should create a chart using {api:anychart.charts.Polar}**anychart.polar()**{api} method to display Polar chart:
+You should create a chart using {api:anychart.charts.Polar}anychart.polar(){api} method to display Polar chart:

 ```
 // chart type